 So the next day we crashed into depression.
 We didn’t do anything, sobbing about how everything was so expensive and stupid and that there where no nice bars or restaurants.
 Not even the annoying vendors on the beach.
 I hate the Seychelles, the Seychelles are boring and heavily overrated… they are!

-So glad we got that out of our system, but what’s next?
+Very glad we got that out of our system, so what’s next?

-La Digue is supposed to have the most amazing beaches of the Seychelles.
-Beautiful small pearlywhite beaches with boulders and palmtrees at just the right spot.
-After Praslin we wanted to go to La Digue but destiny said no. We had to go back to Mahé at the end of our trip but the boats don’t go early enough to make our flight.
+La Digue is supposed to have the most breathtaking beaches of the Seychelles.
+Beautiful small pearlywhite beaches with grey boulders and palmtrees at just the right spot.
+After Praslin we want to go to La Digue but destiny says no. We have to go back to Mahé at the end of this week but the boats from La Digue back to Praslin don’t go early enough to connect to our flight to Mahé.
 If we would leave La Digue on the day before we would have to leave at 7:00, that would give us only one day on La Digue.
+Shit.

 We sadly we decide it’s for the best to skip La Digue and go to Mahé instead to discover what this island has to offer.